 Monthly parent meetings/trainings were held during the program year.
 Training was geared toward the Parent, Family, and Community Engagement Framework and the seven Family Outcomes areas.
-Topics included: Becoming a Leader - elections were held for parent officers and Policy Council members, Car Seat Safety, Thanksgiving Crafts, Parenting Tips, Managing Stress, Healthy Nutrition, Cooking with Kids, Literacy, GED/Adult Learning Opportunities, Flu Prevention, Math Madness, Service Center Resources, Dealing with Depression, Nurturing Your Child's Social/Emotional Development, Decorating for Talls/Smalls Dance, Challenging Behavior, Financial Management, Fire Safety, Time Management, Speech & Language Milestones, Kid Safety In and Around Cars, Behavior Management and Effective Discipline, Spring into Fitness, Oral Health, Child Safety, Transitioning and Kindergarten Readiness, Hospital Services, Domestic Violence Awareness, Health Dept. information, Library Services, Health Screens, Holiday Crafts, Fixing Your Credit and Buying Your First Home, Healthy Relationships, Healthy Lifestyles, and Holiday Stress.
+Topics included: Becoming a Leader - elections were held for parent officers and Policy Council members, Car Seat Safety, Holiday Crafts, Parenting Tips, Managing Stress, Cooking with Kids, Literacy, GED/Adult Learning Opportunities, Flu Prevention, Math Madness, Service Center Resources, Dealing with Depression, Nurturing Your Child's Social/Emotional Development, Decorating for Talls/Smalls Dance, Challenging Behavior, Financial Management, often provide by financial institutions, Fire Safety, Kid Safety In and Around Cars, Behavior Management and Effective Discipline, Spring into Fitness, Oral Health, Child Safety, Transitioning and Kindergarten Readiness, Domestic Violence Awareness, Health Dept. information, Library Services, Healthy Relationships, Healthy Lifestyles, and Dance Fitness.
 Monthly newsletters were also available to all parents.

-Additional specialized training opportunities, such as CPR classes, IEP (Individual Education Plan) workshops, and "Catch the Wave to Good Oral Health" were offered.
-Families were also invited to participate in activities such as My Family Day, Math Madness, College Colors Day, Breakfast with Grands, Parent Orientation sessions, Open House, Talls and Smalls Dance, Family Holiday Express, and Morning Coffee Breaks.
-Parent and community volunteers were recognized at the annual volunteer recognition luncheon in the spring.
-The theme was "Not all Treasure is Silver and Gold!"
+Additional specialized training opportunities, such as "What to do when you're having a baby", CPR classes, IEP (Individual Education Plan) workshops, and "Campers have S'more Fun and Less Stress" and "Staying on Track with Positive Discipline" were offered.
+Families were also invited to participate in activities such as My Family Day, Math Madness, College Colors Day, Breakfast with Grands, Parent Orientation sessions, Open House, Talls and Smalls Dance, Family Holiday Express, and other monthly family events.

 A number of special events for fathers and father figures were held.
-These included: Breakfast with Dads and Egg Hunt, sports events, Pumpkin Carving, center decorations and repairs, and gardening.
-Our agency Volunteer of the Year was one of our fathers again this year.
-"Dad's Groups" continued to grow in different counties and those involved received special T-Shirts displaying "REAL Men Love Head Start" - where REAL stands for: Responsible, Encouraging, Accountable, Leaders."
+These included: Breakfast with Dads and Egg Hunt, center decorations and repairs, gardening, and two pilot "Grilling with Dads" events.
+The grilling events were held at Ware and Clinch Counties and were well attended.
+"Dad's Groups" were encouraged to form at all sites.
+Some had better response than others.
+Those involved received special T-Shirts displaying "Head Start CHAMP" where CHAMP stands for "Caring, Honorable, Accountable, Motivated, Protector".